hatdropper1977/john.soban.ski/content/aggregations-the-elasticsearch-group-by.md

 Slug: aggregations-the-elasticsearch-group-by
 Status: published

 Elastic Architects designed the distributed Elasticsearch platform to follow NoSql principles.
 In the traditional Relational Database Management System (RDBMS) world, SQL databases use [GROUP BY](https://www.w3schools.com/sql/sql_groupby.asp) syntax to group rows with similar values into summary rows.
-The query, "find the number of web page hits per country," for example, represents a typical **GROUP BY** operations.
+The query, **"find the number of web page hits per country,"** for example, represents a typical **GROUP BY** operation.

 Witness the following table, which records the number of hits to my site [John.Soban.ski](https://john.soban.ski), broken down by time zone.